-If you have ever used Windows device, you might have encountered updates often — just before switching off your computer.
+If you have ever used a Windows device, you might have encountered updates often — just before switching off your computer.
 Sometimes your device asks you to install critical updates.
 Then there are six yearly feature updates that are essential too!
 What are all these Windows Updates?
 What is the difference between different types of Windows Updates?
 Let’s take a look at them.
 Before that, let’s check out the difference between Windows Updates and Microsoft Updates.

 Windows Updates vs. Microsoft Updates